Frequently Asked Questions

 During the first week of the fall and spring semester the Office of Residential Life verifies that students are here and in their proper housing assignment to confirm that our records are accurate.
 It is for this reason that room/housing assignment changes are not permitted until after the first week of the fall and spring semester.

-If you would like to request a room/housing assignment change, please contact your Resident Assistant or your Residence Hall Director.
+If you would like to request a room/housing assignment change, please complete this form.

 Yes, housing is available.
 The Office of Residential Life will always work to accommodate the needs of long-distance and international students.